Attendance this year93.86

 Registration is a legal requirement that has to be taken at the beginning of each morning and afternoon session; this enables us to monitor attendance, punctuality and truancy, target absence, publicize data within our school and give a clear and accurate picture to parents and guardians.

 Good attendance is regarded as above the National expectation of 97% over a 12 month period, accounting normal illnesses that a child may experience during the school year.
 At the end of each school term, we will send out a registration certificate to keep parents aware of their child’s attendance at school.
 Our school attendance target is 97%.

-We monitor attendance on a regularly basis with the help of our Education Welfare Officer (EWO) Anita Burton, and aim to provide support to all parents to maintain good attendance throughout school.
+We monitor attendance on a regularly basis with the help of our Education Welfare Officer (EWO) Rory Frost, and aim to provide support to all parents to maintain good attendance throughout school.

 Attendance is measured over a rolling 12 month period

-First Day of Absence: Parents should contact the school either by phone or text to inform them of their child’s absence.
-If the school have received no notification, school staff will make contact with home via phone or text.
+First Day of Absence: Parents should contact the school before 9am either by phone or Arbor App Message to inform them of their child’s absence.
+If the school have received no notification, school staff will make contact with home via phone or Arbor App Message.
 In cases where no communication has been established, school will collect required information by sending a letter home.